leo-brewin/riemann-normal-coords/README.md

 where /full/path/to/dir/ is the full path to your prefered directory.
 The `bin`, `lib` and `tex` directories will be ceated underneath this directory.

+Note that the Python scripts expect to find Python3 at `/usr/local/bin/python3`.
+You made need to edit these files if your Python3 is located elsewhere.

 ## Uninstall

 The hybrid latex tools can be uninstalled by deleting the directory `$HOME/local/rnc/` (or the approrpriate directory if you chose a non-default installation).